-Gramercy Cellars is a 6,000-case winery founded in 2005 by Master Sommelier Greg Harrington and his wife, Pam, to make Rhône- and Bordeaux-based wines in Washington State.
+Gramercy Cellars is an 8,000-case winery founded in 2005 by Master Sommelier Greg Harrington and his wife, Pam, to make Rhône- and Bordeaux-based wines in Washington State.
 We believe that great wines share common traits: great vineyards, small production, minimalist winemaking, time, and patience.
 Gramercy’s philosophy is simple: to develop or partner with the best vineyards, harvest ripe—not overripe—grapes, intervene minimally in the winemaking process, and use as little new oak as possible.
 The resultant wines display balance, intense fruit notes, strong earthiness, restraint, and elegance.
 Our wines often require time to develop, but reward that with patience.
 We seek to produce wines that complement food, provide great pleasure, and stand out as uniquely made in Washington.

 Prior to founding Gramercy, Greg spent his career overseeing some of the most prestigious wine programs in the country, working for top restaurants and chefs such as Joyce Goldstein, Emeril Lagasse, Wolfgang Puck, and Stephen Hanson.
 Since passing the Master Sommelier Diploma Exam at the age of 26, Greg has been passionate about making wine.
 His Washington odyssey began in the spring of 2004, at a backyard picnic in Brooklyn, which was hosted by the Walla Walla Valley Wine Alliance.
 There, Greg and Pam tasted wines that surprised them and were different from what they had come to expect from American wines—these were wines that displayed earthy characteristics and balance.
 A marathon tasting trip in Walla Walla in southeastern Washington later that spring convinced them that Walla Walla was in their future.
 At first, this meant “when they retire,” but that quickly became “five years from now.”
 Meanwhile, Greg worked harvest in 2004 in Walla Walla and became more convinced than ever that Walla Walla was the place in the U.S. to make the wines he loved.
 Soon thereafter, they decided to seize the opportunity to finally follow their dreams full time.
 Gramercy had its first harvest in 2005.